Outsourcing

 Talent and experience

-The literacy rate in the Philippines is one of the highest in the world, at around 97%.
+The literacy rate in the Philippines is high, at around 96%, according to the World Bank.
 Every year around half a million graduates join the world’s third largest English-speaking workforce.
 Like their counterparts in Mumbai and other high-tech hubs in the developing world, Filipino staff are extremely IT savvy.

 As the BPO industry has established itself and become a vital part of the economy, jobs in the sector are now well thought of and much sought after.
 Local universities offer courses which equip their graduates to do the types of tasks that are being offshored.